an expeditious web application server backend

 and a pile of helpful gubbins

-For designers Moonstalk is an all-purpose environment (akin to PHP), just add dynamic markup into your HTML and you're done; … for site developers Moonstalk allows you to use your own structure (e.g. MVC), supplemented by your choice of application functionality (such as a CMS environment); … for application developers Moonstalk is a micro-framework with which you can provide, configure, hook-into, or replace its components—favouring (but not enforcing) convention-over-configuration (avoiding settings), synchronous request–response flow (avoiding callbacks), and free-form relationships (avoiding class hierarchies).
+For designers Moonstalk is an all-purpose system (akin to PHP), just add dynamic markup into your HTML and you're done; … for site developers Moonstalk allows you to use your own structure (e.g. MVC), supplemented by your choice of application functionality (such as a CMS environment); … for application developers Moonstalk is a framework with which you can provide, configure, hook-into, or replace its components—favouring (but not enforcing) convention-over-configuration (avoiding settings), synchronous request–response flow (avoiding callbacks), and free-form relationships (avoiding class hierarchies).

-The framework is alpha (see the public BitBucket repository for the latest commits), and in limited production use.
+The framework is beta (see the public BitBucket repository for the latest commits), and in limited production use.
 Ongoing development is currently primarily derived from private projects being deployed with the framework, however feedback is encouraged!